r4wk/R4K-Field-Mapper/README.md

 ## Code/PlatformIO

 If you'd like to make changes to the base firmware (not needed).
-You can follow this guide, except when you get to the part :
+You can follow this guide:

 - https://github.com/rakstars/WisBlock-RAK4631-Helium-Mapper/wiki/Make-a-Helium-Mapper-with-the-WisBlock#from-platformio